PE is on Mondays and Thursdays.

 Homework is set on Thursdays and due in on Tuesdays

-In addition, each week your child will be issued subject specific homework for either English/topic or Maths.
-This will usually be given on a Thursday to be brought back into school by the following Tuesday.
+In addition to the above, your child may be issued subject specific homework by the class teacher.
+This will usually be given on a Thursday, and brought back into school/completed online by the following Tuesday.

-There will be no formal parent evening this term; end of year reports will be issued in July, however if you would like to discuss any aspect of your child’s education or have any concerns at any time throughout the term, please do not hesitate to make an appointment with your class teacher.
+Formal parent evenings will be held in October to discuss settling in and your child’s progress.
+However, if you would like to discuss any aspect of your child’s education or have any concerns at any time throughout the term, please do not hesitate to make an appointment.